 Challenges

-“We’ve found claims data from one of our plans to be less transparent and less readily available and our current data may be inflating patient counts when a patient has multiple diagnoses.
-The data needs more analysis.
-We need to review current lifestyle modification programs for more condition specific and culturally competent.
-We’ve seen poor program utilization and an employee focus group has expressed resistance for one vendor due to perceived obesity bias and lack of cultural representation.
-Our members have requested more coverage for weight management, and we have also seen escalating cost of GLP-1 prescriptions for off-label use without a diabetes diagnosis.”
+Claims data from one of our plans is less transparent and may be inflating patient counts when a member has multiple diagnoses.
+Current lifestyle programs need review for condition-specific and culturally competent options — a focus group reported perceived obesity bias and lack of cultural representation from one vendor.
+Members have requested more weight management coverage, and we've seen escalating costs for GLP-1 prescriptions used off-label without a diabetes diagnosis.

 Challenges

-“Although 54% of our population have a chronic condition with a comorbidity of obesity, we have challenges with engagement.
-Coverage of pharmacotherapy is currently strictly for diabetes management, but members have requested coverage for weight management as well.
-We also recognize the need to offer coverage for minors.”
+Coverage of pharmacotherapy is currently restricted to diabetes management, but members have requested weight management coverage as well.
+We also recognize the need to extend coverage to minors.

 Overweight and Obesity – Labels & Language